 While Atari beat its competitors to the market for a home game based on Blockade, it wasn’t alone for long.
 In 1978, Bally shipped its Professional Arcade game console, a relative powerhouse compared to what else was on the market.
 The Professional Arcade featured Checkmate, a version of Midway’s similarly named arcade game for up to four players, built right into the console.
 Checkmate doesn’t feature all the game variants of Surround, but it is a speedier game off the bat with a pretty good AI.
 It can even be set up to play itself, which today is used mainly as a testing routine to see if the failure-prone Professional Arcade is working correctly.
 A couple years later, Mattel released its own clone for the Intellivision platform known as Snafu, perhaps most famous for its jaunty theme song.
 Bringing it full circle to the arcade, Midway’s 1982 Tron arcade game featured a light cycle stage echoing Blockade – and Surround – closely.
 Additionally, RCA seemed to have some plans for returning to the genre, as a design document held by the Hagley Museum and Library exists for a Studio III game called Blockout that would have rewarded points based on how long the round lasted and featured a “boost” mechanic that would have sped up your icon at the cost of your maneuverability.
 At this time, there’s no indication that work got started on the game for the Studio III, though similar game with the same title was written by Steve Houk for the Cosmac VIP computer.

 Surround did get high marks in the winter 1979 issue of Video magazine, published in late 1978.
 The reviewer gave the main Surround gametypes a 9 out of 10, noting that the game can get complex and challenging, with loud and fast sound effects that “keep you on your toes.”
 They were less effusive about the doodle games, referring to them as a decent substitute for solitaire but otherwise dull.
-And much like most of Atari’s initial offerings, the game stayed in circulation for over a decade, with a final 97 copies getting sold in 1988.
+It was also praised in Dick Cowan’s December 1978 column reviewing Atari VCS games, where he found it a game that evoked a lot of laughs and remained fun regardless if you win or lose.
+Much like most of Atari’s initial offerings, the game stayed in circulation for over a decade, with a final 97 copies getting sold in 1988.
 Despite the rocky reception to Blockade and its clones in the arcades, today Surround is regarded as one of the highlights of the early days of the VCS, and with good reason.
 It’s fast-paced, easy to pick up, gets remarkably complicated with its variations, and isn’t really like anything else on the platform.
 The 1970s releases for the console are frequently overlooked, but Surround is one of the few – alongside some we’ve already seen like Combat, Air Sea Battle, and Indy 500 – that really holds up.